ananthu-aniraj/geo-rag/README.md

 To download the latest version of the dataset on your own PC, you need to have SSH access to the 10.34.192.190 server.
 Here are the steps:
 - Clone the repo
 - pip install dvc dvc-ssh
-- dvc remote modify --local shared_remote user their_server_username (use your username on the server)
+- dvc remote modify --local hdd_cache user their_server_username (use your username on the server)
 - dvc pull full_pipeline_output.dvc

 ## Scraping scripts